 - Be aggressive with how much of it you are discarding: throw away most of it, leaving behind just 2 tablespoons or so.
 Feed it with equal parts by weight flour and water.
 Start with 40 g of each or so.

 - Use water that you’ve left out overnight to ensure any chlorine has evaporated.
 (This isn’t always necessary, but it might make a difference.)

-- Buy distilled water.
+- Buy spring water.
 In some places, letting water sit out overnight will not be effective, and your tap water may kill your starter.

-- Feed your starter with organic flour or a small amount of rye flour or stone milled flour (fresh or locally milled if possible).
-My store sells 2-lb. bags of King Arthur Flour organic all-purpose flour for $3.49 — I use it exclusively for feeing my starter.
+- Feed your starter with organic flour or a small amount of rye flour or stone-milled flour (fresh or locally milled if possible).
+My store sells 2-lb. bags of King Arthur Flour organic all-purpose flour for $3.49 — I use it exclusively for feeding my starter.

 - Once you feed your starter, cover the vessel with a breathable lid, and leave it alone at room temperature.
 After 6 hours (more or less), repeat the process: discard most of it and feed it with 40 g each flour and water.